 For details on which plans are offered, their historical performance, and many other characteristics, please visit the plan websites:

 Retirement Plan Administrator

-Currently, Rice offers TIAA and Fidelity Investments as administrators for the Rice Retirement Plan.
-Should you not have a preference for administrator, your default administrator will be TIAA.
-If you prefer for TIAA to be your administrator, no action is needed on your part.
-If you prefer Fidelity as your administrator, you must use the Administrator Selection Form to make that designation.
+Currently, Rice offers TIAA and Fidelity Investments as record-keepers for the Rice Retirement Plan.
+Should you not have a preference for record-keeper, your default administrator will be Fidelity.
+If you prefer for Fidelity to be your administrator, no action is needed on your part.
+If you prefer TIAA as your administrator, you must use the net benefits website to make that designation.
 For both administrators, the default investment is the age-appropriate Vanguard Institutional Target Fund.